8base/Documentation/docs/projects/introduction/jumpstart/theme-management-accelerator/adaptable-components.md

 ## CSS Classes Generation

-Each Material UI component comes with its own CSS file, and your application automatically generates some classes that correspond to these components.
+Each Material UI component comes with its own CSS file, and your application automatically generates classes that correspond to these components.
 These generated classes provide a starting point for your CSS customization efforts.

-By combining the power of Material UI's adaptable components with custom CSS, you can achieve a highly personalized and visually appealing user interface for your application.
-This combination of flexibility and control ensures that your application can adapt to various screen sizes and device types while maintaining a consistent and visually pleasing design.

 ## Learn More

-If you want to deeply learn more about custom css for the components refer to the [MUI Documentation](https://mui.com/material-ui/getting-started/)
+To learn more about custom css for these components, see [MUI Documentation](https://mui.com/material-ui/getting-started/)